Why is Knowledge Exchange important for principal investigators?

 - you have the opportunity to work with non-academic experts who have different working methods and ways of looking at research problems - this can be a very important learning experience for both sides

-- such collaborations open up a range of new funding opportunities, be they direct funding from the collaborating organisation(s) or funding from a range of research council or other sources aimed at promoting knowledge exchange activities, e.g. KTPs, CASE studentships, Partnership Grants, etc
+- collaborations open up a range of new funding opportunities, be they direct funding from the collaborating organisation(s) or funding from a range of sources aimed at promoting knowledge exchange activities, e.g. KTPs, CASE studentships, Partnership Grants, etc.

-- the resulting funding counts towards REF income targets
+- funding for knowledge transfer may counts towards income targets

-- they provide opportunities to create spin-out companies and develop a partnership approach to future interactions with external users
+- opportunities to create spin-out companies and develop a partnership approach to future interactions with external users

-- there are also potential benefits to teaching activities, including the development of student projects (undergraduate or postgraduate), access to case study materials for projects and practical classes, and opportunities to visit partner organisations as part of the student's career development.
+- potential benefits to teaching activities, including the development of student projects (undergraduate or postgraduate), access to case study materials for projects and practical classes, and opportunities to visit partner organisations as part of the students, career development.